ctools/ctools/doc/source/reference_manual/cssens.rst

 cssens
 ======

-Computes the CTA sensitivity for a number of energy bins.
+Computes differential or integrated CTA sensitivity.

 Synopsis
 --------

-Computes the CTA sensitivity for a number of energy bins using :doc:`ctlike`.
-Crab spectra are fitted in narrow energy bins to simulated data, and the flux level is determined that leads to a particular significance.
-The significance is estimated using the Test Statistic value.
+This script computes the differential or integrated CTA sensitivity using maximum likelihood fitting of a test source.
+The differential sensitivity is determined for a number of energy bins, the integral sensitivity is determined for a number of energy thresholds.
+The test source is fitted to simulated data using :doc:`ctlike` to determine it's detection significance as a function of source flux.
+The source flux is then varied until the source significance achieves a given level, specified by the (hidden) significance parameter ``sigma``.
+To damp variations between individual Monte Carlo simulations, a sliding average is applied in the significance computation (controlled by hidden ``num_avg`` parameter).

+The significance is estimated using the Test Statistic value, defined as twice the log-likelihood difference that is obtained when fitting the simulated data with and without the test source.
 The simplified assumption is made that the significance (in Gaussian sigma) is the square root of the Test Statistic.

+cssens will generate an ASCII file in comma-separated value (CSV) format containing the sensitivity as function of energy.
+The first row is a header row providing the column names.
+The following rows provide the mean logarithmic energy and the boundaries of the energy bin for which the sensitivity was computed.
+They also provide the flux within the energy bin in Crab units, in photons (ph/cm2/s) and in energy (ers/cm2/s).
+Finally, the sensitivity is given as the test source spectrum evaluated at the mean logarithmic energy multiplied by the energy squared (erg/cm2/s).

+The sensitivity can be displayed using the ``show_sensitivity.py`` script in the example folder.
+Matplotlib is required to execute the script.

 General parameters